Binary Kerr black-hole scattering at 2PM from quantum higher-spin Compton: Classical 2-to-2 scattering for Kerr binary

 where ${\bf x}=(x_1,x_2)$ are some dummy variables (we use notation suggestive of 2D Cartesian coordinates).
 The scalar triangle coefficient of the toy example is then a functional transform of the exponential using the above integration rule, giving

 where $|{\bf x}|=\sqrt{x_1^2+x_2^2}$.
-Namely, the transformed function is the zeroth order Bessel function of the first kind,
+Namely, the transformed function is the zeroth-order Bessel function of the first kind,

-It turns out that several terms in Kerr triple-cut integrand are exponentials of the above form, however, with rational prefactors that depend on $r$ and $\sqrt{1 + r^2}$.
-These prefactors can be considered to be operators that acts on the exponentials, hence after transforming the the integrand we expect the full triangle coefficient to be expressible as operators acting on Bessel functions,
+It turns out that several terms in the Kerr triple-cut integrand are exponentials of the above form, however, with rational prefactors that depend on $r$ and $\sqrt{1 + r^2}$.
+These prefactors can be considered to be operators that act on the exponentials, hence after transforming the integrand we expect the full triangle coefficient to be expressible as operators acting on Bessel functions,